cli-kit/cli-die/lib/die.md

 The default arguments passed to ps(1) are `-axf`.

-To change the arguments for ps(1) use `--` followed by the arguments, for example:
+To change the arguments for ps(1) use '--' followed by the arguments, for example:

 ```
 $0 c
 $0 c -- -ax
 ```

-Column names are identical to the column titles output by ps(1) except they are converted to lowercase.
+Column names output by ps(1) are converted to lowercase.

 ## Example